Slavery at American colleges and universities: Yale University

-Yale University is named for slave-trader and merchant Elihu Yale.
+Yale University is named for slave trader and merchant Elihu Yale.
 According to historian Craig Steven Wilder, Yale also "inherited a small slave plantation in Rhode Island that it used to fund its first graduate programs and its first scholarships... [the university] aggressively sought out opportunities to benefit from the slave economies of New England and the broader Atlantic world."

 In 1998, the university established the Gilder Lehrman Center for the Study of Slavery, Resistance, and Abolition at the MacMillan Center for International and Area Studies.

 The legacy of slavery at Yale was addressed in the February 2002 edition of the Yale Alumni Magazine.

 In 2017, following years of protest, Yale University renamed Calhoun College — one of its residential colleges — to Grace Hopper College.
 The college had previously been named for Vice President John C. Calhoun, a South Carolina slave owner and anti-abolitionist.
 Other buildings have retained the names of slave owners, including Bishop George Berkeley, Timothy Dwight and Ezra Stiles.

+In 2024, Yale faculty member David W. Blight published a history of Yale and slavery.